frostie/Stone-Smasher/README.md

 - Black Diamond - 200 pts

 #### Special Effects
-- Power Ball - when in effect, destroys all blocks in one hit without bouncing back
+- Power Ball - when in effect, destroys all blocks in one hit without bouncing back for 5 seconds

 ## Level Design
 - TBD